-But feminism changed in the '80s and '90s.
-I wrote about that in The Man Who Changed Middle-Class Feminism.
-While feminist goals were being achieved, middle class identitarian feminists narrowed the definition of who was feminist.
-Self-declared feminists on the political right and left like Camille Paglia, Katie Roiphe, Dita Von Teese, Christina Hoff Sommers, and Naomi Wolf have been denounced as anti-feminist, even though none of them want a world of unequal opportunity.
-Men can no longer be feminists in the eyes of identitarians; googling shows the new term is "male ally".
+But feminism split in the 1980s—see "The Man Who Changed Middle-Class Feminism".
+While feminist goals were being achieved, identitarian feminists narrowed the definition of who was feminist.
+Feminists on the right and left like Camille Paglia, Katie Roiphe, Dita Von Teese, Christina Hoff Sommers, and Naomi Wolf were denounced as anti-feminist, even though none of them want a world of unequal opportunity.
+Men cannot be feminists in the eyes of identitarians; their term is "male ally".
 What identitarians make of the fact that "feminism" was coined in 1837 by a man, the socialist Charles Fourier, I haven't found.

-The first class opposition that appears in history coincides with the development of the antagonism between man and woman in monogamous marriage, and the first class oppression coincides with that of the female sex by the male.I'm not a Leninist, but I love Lenin's observation that "No nation can be free when half the population is enslaved in the kitchen."
+The first class opposition that appears in history coincides with the development of the antagonism between man and woman in monogamous marriage, and the first class oppression coincides with that of the female sex by the male.I'm not a Leninist, but I love his observation that "No nation can be free when half the population is enslaved in the kitchen."

-It may be that it's time to let "feminist" join its place in history with "suffragist" and "abolitionist".
-I much prefer "equalist", a rare English word that dates back to 1661.
+It may be time to let "feminist" join its place in history with "suffragist" and "abolitionist".
+I prefer "equalist", a rare English word that dates back to 1661.
 There's no suggestion in equalist that one side might be better than the other, and it applies to all social inequalities rather than one.

 If you accept the CDC reports on rape and abuse, remember that it finds no saints.
 Many women and men are the victims of physical and sexual violence, the CDC reports: "Men have been victimized as well: About one in seven reports an intimate partner has been physically violent and one in 19 has been the victim of stalking."

-If you believe the presumption of innocence should not be granted to men accused of rape: Do Women Lie About Rape?: "Research has shown that only roughly 2 to 8 percent of rape reports are untrue, (for car thefts, another felony offense, that number is about 10 percent [pdf].)"
+The agency’s figures are wildly at odds with official crime statistics.
+The FBI found that 84,767 rapes were reported to law enforcement authorities in 2010.
+The Bureau of Justice Statistics’ National Crime Victimization Survey, the gold standard in crime research, reports 188,380 rapes and sexual assaults on females and males in 2010.
+Granted, not all assaults are reported to authorities.
+But where did the CDC find 13.7 million victims of sexual crimes that the professional criminologists had overlooked?If you believe the presumption of innocence should not be granted to men accused of rape, see Do Women Lie About Rape?: "Research has shown that only roughly 2 to 8 percent of rape reports are untrue, (for car thefts, another felony offense, that number is about 10 percent [pdf].)"
 That article acknowledges the problem while downplaying it.
-For a much harsher take on the same fact: Sometimes, women lie about rape.
+For a harsher take on the same fact: Sometimes, women lie about rape.

-False Rape Accusations May Be More Common Than Thought | Fox News focuses on DNA evidence: "the rate of false reports is roughly between 20 (if DNA excludes an accused) to 40 percent (if inconclusive DNA is added).
+False Rape Accusations May Be More Common Than Thought focuses on DNA evidence: "the rate of false reports is roughly between 20 (if DNA excludes an accused) to 40 percent (if inconclusive DNA is added).
 The relatively low estimate of 25 to 26 percent is probably accurate, especially since it is supported by other sources."
 The writer makes two important points: "the category of 'false accusations' does not distinguish between accusers who lie and those who are honestly mistaken.
 Nor does it indicate that a rape did not occur, merely that the specific accused is innocent."